Skilled Property Division Lawyers in Fort Mill, Greenville & Rock Hill, SC

 Many factors are used to determine how property is divided during a South Carolina divorce, including:

 - The income of each spouse

 Marital misconduct is an important factor, as at-fault divorces can lead to the injured party which could be a spouse who was harmed by infidelity or abuse during the marriage receiving a significant boost in reparations during their property division case.

 In no-fault divorce cases, the courts will generally divide property as evenly as possible.

-What Is Considered Marital Property in Fort Mill & Greenville, SC?
+What Is Considered Marital Property in Fort Mill, Greenville & Rock Hill, SC?

-Property distribution in Fort Mill & Greenville, SC focuses on dividing the “marital property” during divorce proceedings.
+Property distribution in Fort Mill, Greenville & Rock Hill, SC focuses on dividing the “marital property” during divorce proceedings.

 Marital property may include all assets the couple acquired during the marriage.
 Assets each spouse had before the marriage are not marital property, nor are gifts or inheritance to one spouse.